jakwuh/webtip/tips/11-10-2017/Readme.md

 Resource hint is a way of prematurely giving resource information to a browser to make it faster: whether it is looking up for a domain or fetching a script.
-Lets explore existing resource hints an their purpose.
+Lets explore existing resource hints and their purpose.

 #### dns-prefetch